Volvo B9TL: Chassis

 The Volvo B9TL chassis shared the same design of the Volvo B7TL.
-The key difference from both its predecessor, the Volvo Super Olympian and Volvo B7TL, was a new 9.3-litre engine originally designed by Renault.
+The key difference from both its predecessors, the Volvo Super Olympian and Volvo B7TL, was a new 9.3-litre engine originally designed by Renault Trucks, now a subsidiary of Volvo.
 The radiator was located at the rear offside, similar to the smaller B7TL.
 The front module design was shared with other low-floor bus chassis built by Volvo, and independent suspension is fitted at the front axle (replaced by conventional front suspension after some years of production).

 The B9TL was initially offered in three-axle format, and the two-axle variant was added in 2006 to replace the B7TL.
-The driveline comprises a Volvo D9A Euro III engine (rated at 300 bhp or 340 bhp), which was later replaced by the Volvo D9B Euro IV/V/EEV engine (using selective catalytic reduction technology; two versions were offered - the D9B260 rated at 260 bhp for two-axle version, and a higher powered D9B310, rated at 310 bhp, for three-axle version), and coupled to a ZF 5/6-speed gearbox.
+The driveline comprises a Volvo D9A Euro III engine (rated at 300 hp or 340 hp), which was later replaced by the Volvo D9B Euro IV/V/EEV engine (using selective catalytic reduction technology; two versions were offered - the D9B260 rated at 260 hp for two-axle version, and a higher powered D9B310, rated at 310 hp, for three-axle version), and coupled to ZF 5-speed or 6-speed automatic gearbox.
 Volvo also offered the Voith four-speed gearbox as an alternative gearbox option.

-The front wheels of the three-axle B9TL are usually supplied by Alcoa, but some buses (including the three prototypes) had all their wheels supplied by Alcoa.

-There were rumours that the Euro III version B9TL that was once planned to being equipped with a German made MAN D2866 series engines with Voith DIWA 864.3E gearbox for Berlin.
-But since both sides are point out there have Difficulties in Mechanical Configuration, the B9TL version with MAN engine has been completely shelved permanently.
-This is fully explained that they have originally being expecting for a version to Berlin before they getting the final result that showed fail at the end.